Sperm donation laws by country: UK

-The HFEA sets a limit of 10 families within the UK which can be created using the gametes of one donor.
+The Human Fertilisation and Embryology Authority (HFEA) sets a limit of 10 families within the UK which can be created using the gametes of one donor.
 However, there is no limit to the number of children which may be born to each such family from the same donor.
 A donor may set a lower limit and may impose conditions on the use of his sperm.

 Sperm may be exported from the UK but exports are subject to restrictions and have to be notified to the HFEA.
 Donors must give their permission for export, and normally their donations will not be exported until the 10 family limit within the UK has been reached.
-In practice this means that only vials from the most fertile donors and those who donate over a longer period of time than the norm, will be exported.
+In practice this means that only vials from the most fertile donors and those who donate over a longer period of time than the norm will be exported.
 Restrictions on exports include ensuring that these are only to approved clinics in any given jurisdiction, and that the use of vials is traceable.
 Exports to EU states are subject to the EU Tissues Directive which satisfies these criteria.
 Offspring numbers will thus be limited in each country to which an individual's sperm is exported by the rules in those countries, and UK sperm banks rarely, if ever, impose additional limits.
+The risk of consanguinity is therefore negligible although some individual donors may produce substantial numbers of offspring if they donate for a long period of time.
+Because of this, sperm banks operating in the UK tend to limit the length of time for which a man may donate his sperm to six months or a year.